akaalias/getstreamline/README.md

 OR my *inner editor* starts criticising my spelling as I type.

-So, my notes in Obsidian will perpetually lack a real depth and the creative roughness that would make them mine.
+So, my notes in Obsidian will perpetually lack real depth and spontaneity that makes them sparkle???

 FUCK!